Lindow Man: Hypothesis

-According to Anne Ross, a scholar of Celtic history, and Don Robins, a chemist at the University of London, Lindow Man was likely a sacrifice victim of extraordinary importance.
+According to Anne Ross, an archaeologist and scholar of Celtic history, and Don Robins, a chemist at the University of London, Lindow Man was likely a sacrifice victim of extraordinary importance.
 They identified his stomach contents as including the undigested remains of a partially burned barley griddle cake of a kind used by the ancient Celts to select victims for sacrifice.
 Such cakes were torn into fragments and placed in a sack, after which all candidates for sacrifice would withdraw a piece, with the one withdrawing the burnt piece being the one who would be sacrificed.
 They argued that Lindow Man was likely a high-ranking Druid who was sacrificed in a last-ditch effort to call upon the aid of three Celtic gods to stop a Roman offensive against the Celts in AD 60.